RosheniSR/Infosys_5.0_Sign_Language_Prediction/README.md

 - All contributors who have made this project possible.

 ## Contact
-For more information, please reach out to [Your Name](mailto:youremail@example.com).
+For more information, please reach out to (rosheniramesh@gmail.com).

 ---